smsohan/smsohan.github.com/source/_posts/2021-11-07-open-source-strategy.markdown

 |Browse code| Readable code and docs
 |Download and use| Product is released as a package

-I highlighted the topic of __extensibility APIs__ because that was my key observation about making a successful company-owned open-source products.
+I highlighted the topic of __extensibility APIs__ because that was my key observation about making successful company-owned open-source products.
 For example, VSCode is a hugely popular product and benefits greatly from the community contribution in the form of extensions.
 The beauty of this process is, it provides a clear separation of concerns.
 The core team can focus on their company-mandated work while the community can build and maintain the plugins independently.
+This also allows the community to contribute without having to understand the complex internals of the core.
+An extensibility API is useful beyond just for the open-source community.

 If you want the community to come and contribute to your open-source project, carefully design the core product with extension points in mind.
 Then, ensure the ergonomics are great for the extension developers.
 Give them well-documented and thoughtfully-designed APIs.
 Ensure that they have automated testing and publishing tools for the plugins.
-Make the plugins easily discoverable so that developers can find and use compatible plugins while using the open-source product.
+Make the plugins easily discoverable so that users can find and use compatible plugins while using the open-source product.

 I have another recommendation.
 A company-owned open-source product should publish their community engagement strategy for clarity.
 For example, it's better to be upfront if the core team isn't ready to accept community code contributions.
-We should choose a suitable strategy and evolve it over time as the product matures.
+We should choose a suitable strategy and evolve it over time as the product itself matures.